Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

-Once the most grounded codes were analyzed---and in turn, the most relevant domains R01-R04---, we focus on the codes framed in R05~\textit{``Customer focus''} (grounded = 7).
-The companies also reported some expected results related with customer-centered approaches.
-The organizations claim that by introducing DevOps they expect to manage customers response faster, deliver greater value, obtain feedback more quickly and continuously, and innovate more.
-These expected outcomes can be found in the following excerpts: \textit{``Above all, we expect providing greater value to customers and getting higher satisfaction''} [ID08], \textit{``Improve the user experience, faster feedback from the end user so that the business gets that feedback''} [ID11], \textit{``By making cycles faster we aims to get better customer feedback and expect that customers get what they really want, and that the user experience is better too''} [ID10], finally \textit{`DevOps makes innovation less scary.
-We expect to spend more time on new things because pipelines breaks less so that you do not have the experience that production has broken down for several days because you have tried something new''} [ID03].
+Once the most grounded codes were analyzed---and in turn, the most relevant domains R01-R04---, we focused on the codes framed in R05~\textit{``Customer focus''} (grounded = 7).
+The companies also reported some expected results related to customer-centered approaches.
+The organizations claimed that by introducing DevOps, they expected to manage customers' responses faster, deliver greater value, obtain feedback more quickly and continuously, and innovate more.
+These expected outcomes can be found in the following excerpts: \textit{``Above all, we expect to provide greater value to customers and get higher satisfaction''} [ID08], \textit{``Improve the user experience, faster feedback from the end user so that the business gets that feedback''} [ID11], \textit{``By making cycles faster, we aim to get better customer feedback and expect that customers get what they truly want and that the user experience is better too''} [ID10], and finally, \textit{`DevOps makes innovation less scary.
+We expect to spend more time on new things because pipelines break less so that you do not have the experience of production breaking down for several days because you have tried something new''} [ID03].